The anti-depression diet

 Supplements can be a welcome addition to your diet.
 We've written about this before.

-Read here which supplements work against depressive symptoms
+Read here which supplements work against depressive complaints

 Other things to consider

-Including the above foods in your diet is a solid foundation for a fast, resilient brain that is more resistant to depression.
-This article covers the tip of the iceberg: you can stimulate your brain even more by eating even fewer carbohydrates and more healthy fat and intermittent fasting.
+Incorporating the foods mentioned above into your diet is a solid foundation for a fast, resilient brain that's more resistant to depression.
+This article covers the tip of the iceberg: you can boost your brain even more by eating even fewer carbohydrates and more healthy fats, and by intermittent fasting.
 Fasting can have a cleansing effect.
 Even part-time fasting works.
-Eating alone between 12:00 and 18:00 for a few weeks can make a greater improvement.
+Eating only between 12:00 and 18:00 for a few weeks can already yield greater improvements.

 Citation